Dliv3/Venom/README-en.md

-## Venom - A Multi-hop Proxy for Attackers
+## Venom - A Multi-hop Proxy for Penetration Testers

 [简体中文](README.md)　｜　[English](README-en.md)

-Venom is a multi-hop proxy tool developed for attackers using Go.
+Venom is a multi-hop proxy tool developed for attackers penetration testers using Go.

 You can use venom to easily proxy network traffic to a multi-layer intranet, and easily manage intranet nodes.